jakubstetz/appointment-planner/README.md

 - Render a form with:
   - The `onSubmit` attribute set to the callback function passed in via `props`.
   - 3 controlled `input` components, to be used for the name, date and time appointment data.
-  - A C`ontactPicker` component with the contacts list passed in via props.
+  - A `ContactPicker` component with the contacts list passed in via props.
   - A submit button.
 - Use `getTodayString()` to set the `min` attribute of the date `input`.